LTC Tree

 Call us!
 1-844-424-6000

-Long-Term Care Insurance Usage statistics
+Long-Term Care Insurance Usage Statistics

 A recent development that Actuaries discovered is that women account for 2/3 of LTC Claims, and premiums are higher for women in many cases, but not always.